pdgilbert/eg_stm_hal/README.md

 The CI is set up to use recent git versions of dependencies, so this project CI failing can be a result of updates in dependencies.
-The upside of this is that if the examples are not failing then they are working with recent versions of dependencies, unlike many examples from the web that I have worked through in my own learnimg process.
+The upside of this is that if the examples are not failing then they are working with recent versions of dependencies, unlike many examples from the web that I have worked through in my own learning process.

 For the individual boards described below
 [details of the build and failures](https://travis-ci.org/pdgilbert/eg_stm_hal) can be